niolabs/docs/docs/cli/README.md

 nio add [block name]
 ```

-This section outlines all of the available CLI commands that can be used when running nio locally.
+This section outlines all of the available CLI commands that can be used when running the nio Platform locally.